ericpsb/Research/autism-blogs/README.md

 README for folder "autism-blogs"

-This repository contains code to scrape blogs, analyze them using topic modeling, and display the results in various ways.
+This folder contains code to scrape blogs, analyze them using topic modeling, and display the results in various ways.
 The code is split up into three parts, with two additional folders for information and resources.